 While we had worked in the field la señora has prepared the lunch.
 The lunch consists of a potato-based soup (like the one in the morning), a plate of rice, lenses, and a piece of meat.

 After lunch, we have time off to relax and do what we what.
 We go to explore the surroundings of the valleys, rivers, and waterfalls – or pet the cute puppies.

 When we return, we relax and take shower (only cold water, of course).
 While the sun passes down by the mountaintop, and it slowly cools down, la señora starts preparing the dinner.

 The dinner is ready.
 And you know what?
 It consists of a potato soup!
-And a plate with rice and meat!
-I must admit that after only a week of potato soup for both breakfast, lunch and dinner I will have to wait a looong time before eating potatoes again.
+And a plate of rice and meat!
+I must admit that after only a week of potato soup for both breakfast, lunch, and dinner I will have to wait a looong time before eating potatoes again.
 While we eat the darkness falls around the farm.

 By now it is almost completely dark.
 After the hard work in the field, we are exhausted.
 The only places with electric lighting on the farm are the kitchen area and the toilets.